Do you want to start a podcast for free in 2023?

 Here are some ways to monetize your podcast:

 - Sponsorship and Advertising – Many podcast hosting companies have their own ad network.
-Now Anchor’s monetization service is only available for US Podcaster.
+Now Anchor’s monetization service is only available for US Podcasters.
 But if you have a big audience, you can directly get sponsored by companies.

 - Affiliate Marketing – If you have a small targeted audience, you can make money through affiliate marketing.